toasty-kj/Exploratory-Data-Analysis-course-work/EDS_coursework.md

 LA_car <- mutate(LA_car, country = "Los Angels")
 t <- rbind(bal_car, LA_car)
 g6 <- ggplot(t, aes(factor(year), Emissions, fill = country, color = country)) + geom_bar(stat = "identity", show.legend = TRUE, position = "dodge")
-g6 <- g6 + labs(title = "Emissions from motor souces in Baltimore city and LA", x = "year")
+g6 <- g6 + labs(title = "Emissions from motor sources in Baltimore city and LA", x = "year")
 g6
 ```

 ![](EDS_coursework_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.
+### As a result of the comparison, the emissions in LA has increased from 1999 to 2002, but it significantly decreased after 2005 to 2008 in contrast that the emissions in Baltimore has not changed well.